Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Experimental Assessment

 \subsection{Deceptive Jamming}

 In previous experiments, we mainly considered two jamming models, that is, tone jamming (using a sinusoid signal) and random jamming (using \ac{AWGN}).
 When the adversary does not know the modulation used by the legitimate communication link, the jamming models mentioned and investigated above are the most reasonable options to disrupt the channel as much as possible.
 However, more powerful attackers might know in advance or become aware at runtime (e.g., by eavesdropping) of the modulation used by the legitimate communication link.
-Based on such knowledge, they might use the signal as part of a jamming attack optimized to disrupt the communication link as much as possible.
-Recall that in our experiments the legitimate communication link adopts the \ac{BPSK} modulation scheme.
+Based on this knowledge, they might use the signal as part of a jamming attack optimized to disrupt the communication link as much as possible.
+Recall that the legitimate communication link in our experiments adopts the \ac{BPSK} modulation scheme.
 In such a scenario, the usage of a jamming signal modulated also as a \ac{BPSK} allows to boost the effectiveness of the jamming activity, as acknowledged by several scientific contributions both analytically~\cite{amuru2015_tifs} and experimentally~\cite{punal2014_wowmom}.

-To this end, using the same setup as the previous experiments in Section~\ref{sec:samplingRate}, we evaluated the ability of both \sol and the solution in~\cite{alhazbi2023_ccnc} to detect \emph{deceptive jamming}, i.e., a jammer injecting the same signal used as part of the legitimate communication link.
+To this end, using the same setup as the previous experiments in Section~\ref{sec:samplingRate}, we evaluated the ability of both \sol\ and the solution in~\cite{alhazbi2023_ccnc} to detect \emph{deceptive jamming}, i.e., a jammer injecting the same signal used as part of the legitimate communication link.
 Fig.~\ref{fig:deceptiveJam} summarizes the results of our analysis in terms of TPR (for comparison purposes).
-Note that, also in this case, the TNR of \sol\ is 0.987, on average over all JOR, since we trained the autoencoder in \sol\ with the same data as in Fig.~\ref{fig:randomJam}.
+Note that also in this case, the TNR of \sol\ is 0.987, on average over all JOR, since we trained the autoencoder in \sol\ with the same data as in Fig.~\ref{fig:randomJam}.

-Even when the adversary uses deceptive jamming, \sol\ significantly outperforms the benchmark solution in all tested configurations, showing perfect TPR and being also robust with respect to the adoption of a high \ac{JOR} by the adversary.
+Even when the adversary uses deceptive jamming, \sol\ significantly outperforms the benchmark solution in all tested configurations, showing perfect TPR and being robust to adopting a high \ac{JOR} by the adversary.

-Overall, the results reported above demonstrate the superiority of \sol\ compared to benchmark approaches, as well as the robustness of our solution to a wide range of configuration parameters and scenarios, making it the preferred solution for early jamming detection.
+Overall, the results reported above demonstrate the superiority of \sol\ compared to benchmark approaches and the robustness of our solution to a wide range of configuration parameters and scenarios, making it the preferred solution for jamming detection in a low-BER regime.